 With online travel agents like Tripadvisor, an accurate listing helps in strengthening your brand’s online reputation.
 Optimizing your listing with accurate details and quality photos will help with improving your ranking in Tripadvisor.

-The Tripadvisor ranking formula
+The Tripadvisor Ranking Algorithm

 Based upon these Tripadvisor insights saying how “the quality and quantity of reviews over time provide us with a view of each business’s consistency.
 A business with consistently good reviews will rank higher than one with a similar number of good and poor reviews.”

 Getting better Tripadvisor reviews means more potential customers will see your business in their search results.
-Earning a high-performing Tripadvisor listing takes work so, how do you get more of the right type of reviews to help boost your ranking?
+Earning a high-performing Tripadvisor listing takes work so, how do you get more of the right type of online reviews to help boost your Tripadvisor ranking?

 The higher number of positive reviews – the better your ranking.
 The Tripadvisor ranking formula takes into account your total number of reviews to determine your ranking.
 Your tour business will be compared with a similar company in the same geographic area.